marcurto/marcurto/README.md

 #### Covid-19 :mask:

 I was working from home and someone said to me: Hey, I've been offered a project, *would you be interested in doing the layout?* Obviously yes (you can check it on www.homebid.es :wink:).
 And since then, there was no going back.
 I steeled myself and left my previous job, a bit adrift, but with a clear destination.
-To schedule!
+Let's programming!
 So thank you so much someone.:sparkles: